LIKO-12/liko-12.github.io/docs/graphics/state-stacks.md

 ### `pushPalette`

-Pushes the current color mapping and transparent colors list to the palettes stack.
+Push the current color mapping and transparent colors list to the palettes stack.

 ```lua
 pushPalette()